 - High-voltage feedthroughs (20 to 100 kV)

 Electrical Power Feedthroughs provide transportation of electrical current into and out of a Vacuum Vessel.
-Electrical Power Feedthroughs are available in a vast variety of types, mounting flanges, voltages, and current carrying capacities.
+Electrical Power Feedthroughs are available in a vast variety of vacuum applications, mounting flanges, voltages, and current carrying capacities.

 Multi-pin Feedthroughs are feedthroughs with two or more conducting pins and are designed to accept a plug on the air side, but some feedthroughs allow for plugs on the vacuum side also.